The Gaze and Mouse Signal as additional Source for User Fingerprints in Browser Applications: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-User identification plays a crucial role in many industrial sectors in which eye tracking~\cite{WF042019} did not play a big role so far.
-In its original form it is used to protect data and access to networks or premises~\cite{lee2010online,choubey2013secure,RLDIFFPRIV2020FUHL}.
+User identification plays a crucial role in many industrial sectors.
+In its original form, it is used to protect data and access to networks or premises~\cite{lee2010online,choubey2013secure}.
 Today, there is a growing need for user identification, especially in the online environment, which includes both personalized advertising~\cite{tucker2014social} and product placement~\cite{shamdasani2001location,fossen2019measuring}, but also online banking~\cite{lee2010online} or external access to corporate networks~\cite{cole2011network}.
 For security-critical applications such as external access to company networks or online banking, user IDs and passwords have become widely accepted.
 When using security-critical functionalities, additional security prompts such as a generated PIN or SMS prompts are added.
 In online advertising, as well as product placement, companies try to identify a person without accessing critical personal data.
-This is guaranteed in the modern world by so-called cookies~\cite{juels2006cache} since those have to be activated by the user, stateless approches only use browser statistics~\cite{juels2006cache}.
-A disadvantage of this method is that the statistics can be used to identify a computer very effectively, but in the case of computers with multiple users all of them are treated as the same person.
-For the password and user recognition procedure there are also disadvantages.
-For example if the identification and password is known by an attacker, the attacker can gain access.
+This is guaranteed in the modern world by so-called cookies~\cite{juels2006cache} since those have to be activated by the user, stateless approaches only use browser statistics~\cite{juels2006cache}.
+A disadvantage of this method is that the statistics can be used to identify a computer very effectively, but in the case of computers with multiple users, all of them are treated as the same person.
+For the password and user recognition procedure, there are also disadvantages.
+For example, if the identification and password is known by an attacker, the attacker can gain access.